Data Science in a Glass Box

 Like a museum exhibit, the data itself is only part of the story.
 The labels, the historical context, and the documentation are what make the exhibit meaningful.

+A data release should work the same way.
+The tables in the dataset are only part of the release.
 Equally important is the information that explains those tables: what changed, how they were produced, why they were considered safe to publish, and whether they can be reproduced in the future.

 That package of contextual information is what I’ll call release provenance.